Feasibility/Planning Phase (Began November 2013)

 During the permitting phase, the required water quality permits are obtained from Federal and State governments.
 Other permits such as permission to work within CMU rights-of-way will be obtained during this phase.
 The permitting phase of a project may overlap other phases.

 The City works with citizens and businesses to acquire Storm Drainage Easements (SDEs) and Temporary Construction Easements (TCEs).
 The City requests that SDEs and TCEs be donated to provide access to the affected properties to make the recommended improvements and provide future maintenance.
 The affected property owners provided the essential easements.

 During the bid phase, the final plans were circulated to qualified contractors for a competitive bidding process.
 By state law, the lowest responsible bidder is awarded the construction contract. .
 The Charlotte City Council awarded the project to Blythe Development Company.
 The bid phase of a project typically lasts 5 to 6 months.

 Throughout construction, efforts will be made to minimize disruption to nearby property owners.
 Construction of proposed improvements will be supervised by a City Inspector.
-Notifications of key construction dates and will be mailed to residents prior to construction.
 There are two noticeable phases on projects like this one: 1) major construction and 2) revegetation.
-The major construction work will be completed in the first six to nine months, weather permitting.
+The major construction work is currently underway.
 Major construction involves earth work, concrete work, culvert installation, roadway repaving and other activities typically associated with a construction project.
 After the major construction is complete, the revegetation phase will begin.
 This phase takes a couple growing seasons and is susceptible to things like drought.